 They only had access through one door.
 It was like shooting fish in a barrel.
 They were not expecting us to be in the living room.
 The plan was that we were to be asleep in our rooms.
 As we had anticipated, we heard the doors to the back rooms trying to be opened.
 Foiled!
-As the counselors, and their General, herded into the living room, we erupted our guns with red colored sprays.
-They were taken by surprise.
-As quickly as they entered they ran to the other door…opened it and escaped to regroup.
-We quickly made sure the doors both were locked then turned the lights on and assessed the situation.
+As the counselors, and their General, herded into the dark living room, our guns erupted with streams of red water.
+They were completely taken by surprise.
+As quickly as they entered they ran to the other door… fumbled to unlock it then opened it and escaped to regroup.
+We quickly made sure both doors were locked, then turned the lights on, and assessed the situation.
 Round one to the medicos.
-We checked the rooms we had secured.
+We checked the back rooms we had secured.
 No enemy.
 But to our surprise, one of the counselors was hiding in the Fellow’s room.
 He was quickly dispatched after a thorough soaking and staining.
 He was ejected and we locked the door again.
 Lights out!

 I watched them planning and scheming.
 Then they moved.
 They crept up to the cabin and tried to peak through the windows.
 I let them look.
 They couldn’t see anything.
-Then I took the flash gun, pressed it against the window’s glass and fired the flash.
+Then I took the flash gun, pressed it against the window’s glass and fired the flashinto the darkness.
 Once, twice, three times.
-Screams erupted from the counselors.
+Screams erupted from the counselors caught in the flash.
 Foiled, again!
 This went on for several minutes.
 Finally, accepting defeat, everyone returned to their bunks and there was Peace at last.